Prev/progressivenet/README.md

 You can see the detailed code in [demo](./demo).
 It is written in TypeScript and implemented with jQuery.

-## Advanced Usage
+## Models

+ProgressiveNet requires a dedicated model file for the progressive execution (inference).<br>
+We provide MobileNetV2 and SSD-MobileNetV2 models in the [Release](hhttps://github.com/Prev/progressivenet/releases).

+### Generating custom model

-Rather than implementing a training code for ProgressiveNet, we provide a **converter** for generating progressive model from static TensorFlowJS model.
+Rather than implementing a *training* code for ProgressiveNet, we provide a **converter** for generating progressive model from static TensorFlowJS model.

 Towards making your own model beyond our pre-converted models, try visiting [converter](./converter) directory for advanced usage.
-Converter is implemented with TypeScript and and we provide command line interface(CLI) for converting TFJS models to progressive models.
+Converter is implemented with TypeScript and and we provide command line interface(CLI) to convert TFJS models into progressive models.

+If you want to apply ProgressiveNet into your own service with your own models, you can follow the instructions below:

+1. Writing the training code with TensorFlow.
+2. Train the model and save it in a TF format (either SavedModel or Keras).
+3. Convert your model into a TFJS model by following the [guide](https://www.tensorflow.org/js/guide/conversion).
+4. Convert the TFJS model into Progressive model by following the [instruction on our repo](./converter).

 ## License